Philippine labor migration policy: Gender

 According to the Philippine Statistics Authority (PSA), many of the OFWs are Overseas Contract Workers (OCW).

 Age

 OFWs are distributed among different age groups.
 The 25-29 age bracket comprises more OFWs than the other age groups.

 Origin

 OFWs come from all parts of the country, and many of them come from provinces of the Philippines.

 Destination

-Filipino Migrants Destination

 According to the World Bank, 4,275,200 Filipinos have emigrated out of the country as of 2010.
 Among those who travel abroad are Overseas Contractual Workers (41%), immigrants (29%) and those who are undocumented (30%).
 As of 2009, 1,422,586 Filipino workers have contributed to remittances from abroad.
 According to the book Philippine Labour Migration, these workers can be categorized into eight criteria, by type, countries of deployment, gender, rural or urban origin, civil status, age, education and skills, and occupation.

 OFW Destinations

 Although many permanent migrants are residing in the Americas, most OFWs are working in Asian countries.
 As of 2013, the top destinations for OFWs are Saudi Arabia, United Arab Emirates, Qatar, Kuwait, Hong Kong, and Singapore.